Lee Tomlin: Early career

 Before the 2006–07 season, Tomlin attracted the attention of several big clubs and he earned a trial with Liverpool.
 Throughout the season, he made more starts and became more of a regular in the Rushden starting eleven.
-He scored his first goal for the club against Weymouth, the match after Paul Hart was sacked, in the 21st minute.
+On 21 October 2006, he scored his first goal for the club against Weymouth, the match after Paul Hart was sacked, in the 21st minute.
 He immediately followed this with another goal, this time against Altrincham in the FA Cup fourth qualifying round.
-He scored six goals during the season, playing as a forward and on both wings.
+He scored four goals during the season, playing as a forward and on both wings.

 Tomlin joined Southern League Premier Division club Brackley Town in October 2007 on a one-month loan, making two appearances.

 Tomlin switched to left midfield for the 2009–10 season, under his influential manager Justin Edinburgh whom he credited for his development and achieving his move to the Football League.
 Following the end of the season a six-figure bid for Tomlin was rejected from another Blue Square Bet Premier club believed to be Crawley Town and Rushden confirmed he would be offered a new contract.